ZosBHAI/tech_notes/technical_notes/ytube_contents/Fabric/Notebook_JDBC_Util/Connecting_to_jdbc_source.md

 # Option 1: JayDeBeApi (JDBC from Python)

-## Overview

-JayDeBeApi allows Python code to connect directly to JDBC-compliant databases using Java JDBC drivers.
+- JayDeBeApi allows Python code to connect directly to JDBC-compliant databases using Java JDBC drivers.

 ### Key Capabilities
 * Supports both read and write operations.Can be used with any JDBC-compatible source.